Nergal (musician): Legal issues

 crime of "offending religious feelings" even though he did not act with the "direct intention" of doing so.
-The case was returned to a lower court which found him guilty of "intentionally insulting the Holy Bible" but the following appeal dismissed the case due to the statute of limitations.
+The case was returned to a lower court which found him guilty of "intentionally insulting the Holy Bible."

+He was sued in 2019 again under the "offending religious feelings" doctrine after displaying a crucified penis statuette in an Instagram video; he was acquitted in 2025.

+In 2019, he caused controversy after posting photos of a t-shirt emblazoned with the message “Black metal against Antifa.
+Kill them.
+Show no mercy.
+Fuck Antifa!”.

 Personal life

 From mid-2009 through early 2011, he was in a highly publicized relationship with Dorota Rabczewska, a Polish pop singer professionally known as Doda.
 On 17 March 2011, News.pl reported the couple had called off the engagement and broken up.

 In 2012, Darski legally changed his middle name to 'Nergal'.

 Since 2014, Nergal has been the co-owner of three barbershops in Poland—two in Warsaw and one in his hometown, Gdańsk.
-In 2015 he opened a nightclub in Sopot named Libation.
+In 2015, he opened a nightclub in Sopot named Libation.

+He has expressed support for the abortion-rights movement and for Ukraine during the Russian invasion of Ukraine.

 Health

 On 8 August 2010, Nergal was rushed to the hematology ward of the Gdańsk Medical University Hospital for treatment of a then-undisclosed illness.
-All Behemoth shows through November 2010, including a Russian and North American tours, were cancelled.
+All Behemoth shows through November 2010, including Russian and North American tours, were cancelled.
 On 24 August 2010, Darski was diagnosed with leukemia.
 The illness was thought to have advanced far enough to make chemotherapy ineffective, but such reports have since been proven false.
 His then-fiancée Dorota Rabczewska-Stępień offered to donate her marrow, but her marrow didn't match.
 On 8 November 2010, following his then-girlfriend's appeal to the wider public, which has been met with a great response, Darski underwent treatment to receive a bone marrow transplant.

-Nergal was discharged from the Uniwersyteckie Centrum Kliniczne (UCK) hospital in Gdańsk on 16 January 2011, three weeks after undergoing bone marrow transplantation.
+Nergal was discharged from the Uniwersyteckie Centrum Kliniczne (UCK) hospital in Gdańsk on 16 January 2011, three weeks after undergoing a bone marrow transplantation.
 "Adam feels good and is resting comfortably but cannot see any visitors as he can’t risk viral infections", said his ex-fiancée, Doda.
 However, Nergal was readmitted to the hematology division of Uniwersyteckie Centrum Kliniczne (UCK) in Gdańsk after he developed an infection six weeks later.
 At the time, it was not immediately clear if the infection would affect Nergal's adoption of the bone marrow transplant and how long he would have to remain in hospital.
 On 30 March 2011, MetalSucks published an interview with Nergal where he said that his health was improving.
 As of the interview, he had been out of the hospital for several weeks, and, according to Darski, "everything is going according to plan".